kiba/Writings/for_science/chp20_team_rwby.md

 "Let cut to the chase to the reason why we're here today; Blake, why are you so interested in the right revolutions on Earth?
 Do you have faunus friends?
 One of your parent?"
 Archer wondered.

 Blake froze in her track, unsure what to say.
-From her right, Weiss folded her arms, pulling on her sleeves.
+From her right, Weiss folded her arms.

 "Well..umm...there's the White Fang?"